Craig Farrell (footballer): Hinckley United

 Upon release from Telford, Farrell signed a contract for Hinckley United in February 2012, where he had spent the previous month on loan.
 He scored Hinckley's final goal of the 2011–12 season against Stalybridge Celtic on 28 April.
 He made eighteen appearances and scored six goals for Hinckley that season.

 Blyth Spartans

 Farrell signed for newly relegated Northern Premier League Premier Division club Blyth Spartans on 9 June 2012.

 Whitby Town

 On 16 November 2012, Farrell joined Blyth's divisional rivals Whitby Town, making his debut in a 3–1 defeat at the Turnbull Ground, against Ashton United.
 He retired in February 2015 due to a serious hip injury.

 International career

 Farrell played for the England national under-16 team at the 1999 UEFA European Under-16 Championship and scored in a 3–1 victory over Slovakia.
 He was capped three times by the under-16 team in 1999.

 Death

-Farrell died on 29 May 2022, at the age of 39.
+Farrell died on 30 May 2022, at the age of 39, in Middlesbrough.